Ifeoma28/databank/README.md

 ![highly active customers]

 ### KEY INSIGHTS

-- It takes 50% of customers in Australia less than 206 days to reallocate to another node.
-- While in Europe, it takes 50% of customers less than 166 days to reallocate to another node.
-- More customers tend to change nodes frequently in Europe compared to other regions
-- By the end of February, a lot of customers balances were in red.
-- We have more active customers in Australia and America
+- Customer Movement & Node Reallocation:
+The median time to reallocate in Australia (206 days) vs. Europe (166 days) is valuable.

+- The fact that Europeans change nodes more frequently could suggest higher dissatisfaction or more flexible digital banking habits.
+- Financial Stability Trends
+A lot of customers had negative balances by the end of February till April.

-- Africa has the lowest average closing balance for all its customers.
+- Africa having the lowest average closing balance aligns with financial struggles observed earlier.

+- Activity & Transaction Behavior:
-- 361 customers have made more than 7 transactions (highly active customers).
+361 customers made more than 7 transactions → highly active users.

-- The average number of days it takes for a customer to reallocate to another node is 23 days.
+- Australia & America having more active customers → Could indicate stronger engagement with digital banking.

-- 460 customers had a declining balance for the past 3 months.
+- 460 customers have had a declining balance for the past three months.
-- 3500 nodes were distributed across 5 regions.
-- Most customers did the highest spending in April.